syrupUSDT — Retail Risk Report

 DimensionScoreNotes

 Issuer5.5Same Maple Labs Cayman entity as syrupUSDC, same audit profile, ~3-year clean record across the Syrup product line.
+This axis scores the entity, so it is deliberately identical to syrupUSDC; per-pool differences belong under Contract & Admin.

 Overall6.0Slightly worse than syrupUSDC’s 6.75 — primarily due to higher per-pool concentration and shallower exit liquidity